• checkbox logo Reduce debt by up to 80%

 What is corporate bankruptcy in Canada?

-Corporate bankruptcy is a formal process for incorporated businesses that find themselves unable to pay their debts.
-They offer these businesses a chance to wind-up operations, so they can manage their debt more effectively.
+Business bankruptcy in Canada is a formal process for incorporated companies that can’t pay their debts.
+It offers you a chance to stop operations so that you can manage your business debt more effectively.

 man waving